bheitshu/Final-Project/README.md

 ![deep_learning_model](https://github.com/bheitshu/Final-Project/blob/machine_learning_feature/images/deep_learning_model.PNG)

-We have also tried the deep learning model with
+We have also tried the deep learning model with 80 neurons and 30 neurons in the first layer and second layer respectively with the activation function of Rectified Linear Unit.
+As for the output layer, the actication function is sigmoid.
+After compiling and fitting the training dataset to the model, we have achieved the accuracy scores as 82.5%.